omahs/website-5/docs/explainers/proof-system/stark-by-hand.md

 The Prover sends a vector of 1024 evaluations, which the Verifier interpolates to confirm that the evaluations correspond to a low-degree polynomial.

 ## Lesson 12: FRI Protocol (Query Phase)
-> After the commmit phase is completed, the Verifier makes a number of *queries*.
+> After the commit phase is completed, the Verifier makes a number of *queries*.
 > In this lesson, we show the mechanics of a single query.
 >
 > The queries serve as a random challenge, testing the legitimacy of the Prover's commitments.